How to rent a safe home

 - Are there any obvious health and safety issues?
 Section 3 contains further information on potential hazards.

 - Does everything work as it should?
 E.g. water, windows, lavatories etc.

 Once you have moved in, if you have an issue or complaint you should:

 Tell the landlord

-- Report any need for repairs to your landlord and/or property agent.
+- Report any need for repairs and any health and safety issues to your landlord and/or property agent.

 - Put your concerns in writing, including by text or email, and keep a copy.